 Undoubtedly, you already know how important networking is to success in any business.
 Being an author is no different, and for self-published authors, networking is something you cannot neglect.
 Here, we’ll cover some of the benefits of networking and the best places, virtually or in person, to accomplish this.

-The new year has begun, and it's only natural to look back at what we did over the previous 12 months.
-As we see the past year in review, we often think about what we want to accomplish in the coming year.
+The new year will be here before we know it, and it's only natural to look back at what we've done over the last year.
+As we see the past months in review, we often think about what we want to accomplish in the coming year.
 This is especially necessary as a writer.
-Now is the perfect time to take stock of writing goals: which ones you met, which are still valuable, and what ones you should set for the coming year.
+Now is the perfect time to take stock of writing goals: which ones you met, which are still valuable, and which ones you should set for the coming year.

 Social networking is powerful.
 One-third of the world uses social networks regularly.
 Studies show that 71% of shoppers are influenced by social media in making purchasing decisions.
 While physical book clubs and reading groups still exist, online communities for book lovers make it easy for readers to share the books they are reading and their thoughts about them with a much wider audience.
 Social networking sites for books allow readers to connect with other readers around books.